 First of all, let me once again congratulate all of us on the 29th anniversary of Armenia’s Independence.
 Taking note of the government's recent decision and considering the exceptional nature of today’s presentation, I will deliver my remarks without wearing a mask.
 At the same time, I would like to remind the need to comply with the anti-epidemic rules.

 I should state to my great regret that we have not had such a strategy for the past 30 years at least on a state level, and perhaps that is the reason for many problems we are facing today.
-Now, I would like to elaborate on the practical meaning of the strategy.
+Now, I would like to elaborate on the practical meaning of the Strategy.

 Let us squeeze these 30 years into a single day and imagine that we wake up in the morning and do not know where to go and what to do.
 What will happen in this case?
 We will stay at the same point; we will find ourselves in a vicious circle.
-And, therefore, the 30-year transformation strategy is important for us to understand what we want, where we are going and how we represent our Motherland, the Republic of Armenia in 2050.”
+And, therefore, the 30-year transformation strategy is important for us to understand what we want, where we are going, and how we envision our Motherland, the Republic of Armenia in 2050.”

 2. Education: Education is a cornerstone, it is the only tool with which we can identify our problems and find relevant solutions.